Applications are NOW OPEN!

 We will have a chef preparing food every day, but participants will be responsible for cleaning up dishes and table after eating.

 • Yes.
 Ticks are an unfortunate seasonal reality throughout much of the Northeast, and you will encounter them during your time on the Center.
 Ticks are unlikely to spread disease if they are caught within 36 hours of attaching themselves to you.
-To avoid risk, protect yourself daily with tick repellant when spending time outside for an extended period of time.
-Wear appropriate clothing that covers your arms and legs entirely when spending time in wooded areas or fields.
+To avoid risk, you can protect yourself daily with tick repellent when spending time outside for an extended period of time.
+You can also wear appropriate clothing that covers your arms and legs entirely when spending time in wooded areas or fields.

 • We will operate on a common sense basis.
 That is, if you are not well, you cannot attend the program.
 This is because participants will be in close proximity to one another, and one sick person could turn the whole experience miserable for everyone else, as well as potentially endangering vulnerable others along the way.